Proper Time, Coordinate Systems, and

-This Supplement explains some of the key concepts of the Special Theory of Relativity (STR).
+This supplement to the main Time article explains some of the key concepts of the Special Theory of Relativity (STR).
 It shows how the predictions of STR differ from classical mechanics in the most fundamental way.
-It requires some basic mathematical knowledge.
+Some basic mathematical knowledge is assumed.

 Table of Contents